willrmull/EDS223-HW1/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

-# Analyzing Environmental Injustice in Kansas City
+# Environmental Injustice in the Kansas City Metro

-Geospatial analysis of EJScreen done for week one of the course EDS-223.
+Geospatial analysis of EJScreen data done for week one of the course EDS-223.

 ## Repository Structure